 In June of 2003, Wendell received the Jefferson Award for Outstanding Public Service from the American Institute for Public Service.
 Wendell was one of only 5 regional recipients chosen from 14,000 nominees nationwide to receive the Jacqueline Kennedy Onassis Award for Outstanding Public Service Benefiting the Local Community.
 He has been included multiple times in Cincy Magazine’s “Power 100”, which is a list of the most influential leaders in the Tri-State.
 In 2014, Reverend Mettey received the International Bridge Award from the NuWay Foundation, which honors local philanthropists and citizens who make a difference in the world.
 And in 2015, he received the Distinguished Humanitarian Award from World Assist.
 His tremendous work with the poor has also been featured on several news broadcasts and interviews.

 Reverend Mettey is the author of numerous devotional & inspirational publications.
 For more information about these works, please visit The Works of Rev. Mettey.

 Wendell and his wife Mickey (Michelle) reside in Cincinnati, Ohio.
-They are the proud parents of three children: Tim, Aaron and Clare, and are the proud grandparents of Ethan, Sidney, Olivia, Cora, Noel and Ashlyn.
+They are the proud parents of three children: Tim, Aaron and Clare, and are the proud grandparents of Ethan, Cora, Noel, Aubriana, Sidney, Ashlyn, Eden, Livia, Graham, and Jensen.